backwardspy/api-reflector/README.md

 ## Local Testing

-If Azure auth is enabled, it is important to either export, or set `OAUTHLIB_INSECURE_TRANSPORT=1` in the .env file.
+By default, insecure redirect URLS will be rejected.
+If you want to test locally, set OAUTHLIB_INSECURE_TRANSPORT=true in your environment.